 Innovation Through Diversity

 Enhancing the value of design requires constructive collaboration and a breadth of skills and viewpoints, interwoven in a way that elevates and celebrates everyone’s differences and strengths at RIT.
+Behind our focus on creativity and innovation is a dedication to diversity and inclusion that is fundamental to our mission.
 The master of architecture degree is suited for students with or without a background in the architecture or sustainability fields.
 Many of our students have been former art teachers, film students, engineers, interior designers, lawyers, and more before beginning their studies.
 They bring these backgrounds to the program in ways that enriched conversations and perspectives about design and human needs.
 Plus, approximately one-third of our students are international students, bringing cultural experiences and architectural design concepts from every continent.

 Introduction to the range of architectural representation skills necessary